mehrankhodadadzadeh/Volumetric-MRI-to-CT-Medical-Image-Synthesis/README.md

 This project provides a deep learning framework for volumetric (3D) paired MRI-to-CT image synthesis for brain images.
 It leverages fully volumetric GAN training,validation and test.

 > To do more collaboration , please contact the author , mehrankhodadadzadeh90@gmail.com
+> For any academic, research, or commercial usage, kindly reference this repository or contact the author for collaboration.
   # Example Output

 ![Example MRI-to-CT synthesis](test.png)